Cisco-Talos/clamav-documentation/src/appendix/CvdPrivateMirror.md

 This solution is really easy to implement and is bandwidth efficient.

-Install a proxy server (e.g. squid) and then tell your freshclam clients to use it.
-This can be done by setting the _HTTPProxyServer_ parameter in _freshclam.conf_ (see man 5 freshclam.conf for the details).
+Install a proxy server (e.g. squid) and then tell your FreshClam clients to use it.
+This can be done by setting the _HTTPProxyServer_ parameter in _freshclam.conf_ (see `man 5 freshclam.conf` for the details).

 ## 2. Serve CVD files from a local web server

 This solution is really simple to implement but it's only effective if your clients are all on the same local network and bandwidth is not an issue for you.

-Configure a local webserver on one of your machines (say `machine1.mylan`) and let freshclam download the `*.cvd` files from http://database.clamav.net to the webserver’s *DocumentRoot*.
+Configure a local webserver on one of your machines (say `machine1.mylan`) and let FreshClam download the `*.cvd` files from http://database.clamav.net to the webserver’s *DocumentRoot*.

 Add the following line to `freshclam.conf` on `machine1.mylan`: